 You can include nuts.
 To avoid eating too much omega-6 fatty acids, which are pro-inflammatory in large amounts, you will have to be careful with most nuts.
-Macadamia nuts, which are the healthiest option, mostly contain heart-healthy monounsaturated fats and omega 3 fatty acids.
+Macadamia nuts, which are the healthiest option, mostly contain heart-healthy monounsaturated fats.
 You should also eat avocados - if possible on a daily basis.
 They are great sources of monounsaturated fats, magnesium and potassium.

 There are vitamins and minerals that are only found in animal sources and you will need to take supplements.
 These are vitamin B12, D3 and DHA (type of omega-3 found in fatty fish).
 Vitamin B12 is crucial for our body to be able to make red blood cells, nerves, DNA, and carry out other functions, while deficiency of vitamin D may result in all sorts of diseases (depression, cardiovascular disease, cancer, etc).
 While there are plant sources of vitamin D (D2), the most effective one is found in animal sources (D3).
 The importance of DHA has been discussed in this post.
 Other micronutrients found exclusively in animal sources are creatine and carnosine, both of which are beneficial for us, especially our brain.